wrongbyte-lab/cf/README.md

 ## Deploying a function on Google Cloud
-We are using a serverless function, where our software runs once it has a "trigger" to "wake up".
+We are using a serverless function, which means our software runs once it has a "trigger" to "wake up".
 How?
 Using a function.
 Every function must have a trigger on Google Cloud.
 Therefore, we have the following possible triggers:
 - Event-driven functions
     - Background functions